-SES Water will consider claims for compensation for the loss of profit to a business directly affected by works carried out on a public highway.
+SES Water will consider claims for loss of profit to a business directly affected by works carried out on a public highway.
 Whether a business can make a claim depends on the circumstances of each business and the nature of the interruption.
 For more information please see the Business Loss of Profit Claim Policy.